The Ultimate Muscle Building Diet

 They are far more important than protein.

-That’s only good for couch potatoes.
-Once you start training the game changes.
 If you try to train without carbs life is going to suck.
 You’ll be flat, tired, unfocused and have zero sex drive.

 - Organic eggs from free roaming chickens

 - Organic, cage free poultry